lando/lando/docs/config/mongo.md

+---
+description: Add a highly configurable MongoDB service to Lando for local development with all the power of Docker and Docker Compose.
+---

 # MongoDB

 [MongoDB](https://en.wikipedia.org/wiki/MongoDB)  is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.